Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 Travel has opened my eyes to the joy of food – it’s now one of my favourite ways to learn more about the world – and I’m gutted to have such limited cooking abilities.
 With a long-term home on the agenda, one of the first things I’m going to do is pick up a handful of recipe books and start recreating my favourite dishes from around the world.

 Check!
 I hugely improved my cooking skills this year and tried out hundreds of new dishes.
-Now that I have a home to put things in, I’m working my way through several cookbooks, and I even own a slow cooker.
 It’s reached the point where I almost feel disappointed when I go out to a restaurant to eat.

 The Whole30 was huge for this, because not being able to eat out for 90 meals straight meant that I was in the kitchen all month long.
 Now, I make curries at least once a week.
 I make my own hummus, pesto, and garlic mayonnaise.
 I make the best roast potatoes in the world.
 I’m all about paleo pancakes that are gluten and dairy-free.
 I love herbs and spices and creating my own recipes from scratch.